-The Fukugawa Festival is held annual every 15th of August.
+The Fukugawa Festival has held annually every 15th of August.
 It is one of the big three festivals in Japan along with Kanda Matsuri and Sanno Matsuri.
 The Fukugawa festival is very famous for the largest golden portable shrine of Japan.
 The shrine bearers shout the words “Wasshoi, washhoi!” as they douse each other with water for purification purposes.
 Even the bystanders and watchers of the festival throw water amongst themselves.
-Hence, another name given to this festival is water throwing festival.
+Hence, another name given to this festival is the water throwing festival.

 What is the Fukugawa Festival?